 STEP 2 – Consider Orthotics

 I discussed orthotics with my doctor.
-There is a bit craze surrounding barefoot running right now, and if it works for you GREAT!
+Some people are into barefoot running right now, and if it works for you GREAT!
 However, I was guessing that some of my running (read: flailing while moving) issues had to do with my feet.

 I skipped the Dr. Scholl’s and went straight for custom orthotics.
 I immediately felt a difference and they were well worth the money for me.